 II.
 Status of Goals IDOT continues its environmental compliance assessments of facilities.
 Covered salt storage and hazardous materials pickup occurs at all maintenance facilities.
 III.
 Appropriateness The current control measures and the environmental compliance assessments appear appropriate to assist the Department in reducing potential storm water pollution.
 IV.
 Effectiveness The environmental compliance assessments have identified areas where implemented practices have been effective.
 IDOT's hazardous material, salt application and storage, and various training programs appear effective.
 BMPs instituted at the rest areas are utilized by the motoring public.
 The EMS appears effective and has been expanded for use throughout the state.
-V. Proposed Modifications None currently. В. Results of Information Collected and Analyzed The Department trained personnel in pesticide handling and personnel in Hazmat First Responder.
+V. Proposed Modifications None currently. В. Г Results of Information Collected and Analyzed The Department trained personnel in pesticide handling and personnel in Hazmat First Responder.
 The Department's entire vehicle fleet is inspected annually.
-The Department completed 63 compliance assessment in the reporting period at maintenance yards and head quarter facilities in 4 districts, 6 compliance assessments at three district materials laboratories, and 482 compliance assessments to date at our yards and laboratory facilities throughout the state.
-C. Next Reporting Cycle Activities and Implementation Schedule Modifications None currently.
+The Department completed 9 compliance assessment in the reporting period at 3 districts, and 536 compliance assessments to date at our yards and laboratory facilities throughout the state.
+C. 1 Next Reporting Cycle Activities and Implementation Schedule Modifications None currently.